Overview

 Paint Calculator

 The Paint Calculator converts wall area, number of coats, and your paint's coverage rate into the exact litres needed, then rounds up to a practical purchasing figure.
-It's the right first stop before any interior or exterior painting project, helping you avoid both running short mid-project and over-buying tins you won't use.
+It's the right first stop before any interior or exterior painting project, helping you avoid running short mid-project without over-buying tins you won't use either.

 Gravel Calculator

-This is particularly useful for comparing supplier quotes, since gravel is sold by weight but most people plan their project by area and depth — bridging that gap accurately avoids both under- and over-ordering.
+This comes in handy for comparing supplier quotes, since gravel sells by weight but most people plan their project by area and depth.
+Bridging that gap accurately keeps you from under- or over-ordering.

 Roofing Calculator

-The Roofing Calculator is the one tool on this list that corrects for a commonly overlooked detail: a sloped roof's actual surface area is always larger than the building's flat footprint, sometimes by 20% or more depending on the pitch.
-It converts your footprint and pitch angle into actual roof area, adds a waste allowance, and converts the result into roofing squares — the standard unit roofing materials are quoted in.
+The Roofing Calculator corrects for a detail people commonly overlook: a sloped roof's actual surface area always runs larger than the building's flat footprint, sometimes by 20% or more depending on the pitch.
+It converts your footprint and pitch angle into actual roof area, adds a waste allowance, and converts the result into roofing squares, the standard unit roofing materials get quoted in.

 Concrete Calculator

 The Concrete Calculator estimates the cement, sand, and aggregate quantities needed for a mixed concrete project, based on the volume you need to fill and your chosen mix ratio.
-It's the right tool for slabs, foundations, and other structural pours, distinct from the looser, unmixed gravel the Gravel Calculator handles.
+Reach for it on slabs, foundations, and other structural pours, distinct from the looser, unmixed gravel the Gravel Calculator handles.

 Tile Calculator